 - Protect your campus from reputational harm by providing frameworks for messaging and appropriate levels of account security.

 Your campus may have a policy related to the individual use of social media by students or employees.
 That's not the kind of policy I mean.
 Instead I’m talking about the guidelines and policies that establish expectations and procedures for campus social media accounts.

-In Volume 2 of Fundamentals of Social Media Strategy: A Guide for College Campuses, I recommend creating five documents related to your social media program, and regularly reviewing and updating them.
+In Chapter 15 of Fundamentals of Social Media Strategy: A Guide for College Campuses, I recommend creating five documents related to your social media program, and regularly reviewing and updating them.

 - Strategic Overview

 - Administrative Tasks

 - Engagement and Listening

 The Strategic Overview document is the written version of your elevator speech (although it may be more suited for a walk across campus than a quick elevator ride).
 It shouldn't be longer than two to three pages (or a short slide deck).
 Your strategic overview describes: